Configuration Reference

 Parameters:

-connectionString(string): SQL Server connection stringconfigure(Action): Storage configuration options
+connectionString(string): SQL Server connection stringconfigure(Action, optional): Storage configuration options

 Examples: